darklang/dark/README.md

 - Install elm tools:
   - `brew install elm`

+# (Not) Rebuilding the container

+If you pull a commit with a Dockerfile update, and then restart your `scripts/builder` script -- it will rebuild as much of the container as possible.

+If you don't want to rebuild the container, use `NEVER_REBUILD_DOCKER=1 scripts/builder ...` to make the the build script use the last built one.

+In another shell you can now kick off a `scripts/builder --compile` to rebuild the container in parallel with your currently working one.

+You can use `export CURRENTLY_REBUILDING_DOCKER=1` to make your run-in-docker invocations, including say ocamlmerlin, use the old+running container as opposed to attempting to use the container that has an in progress build.

 # Debugging elm

 By default, debugging in the client is disabled.
 This is because it is